PijikaWat/pijikawat.github.io/_pages/about.md

 ## Acknowledgement
 My big gratitude to Peter and everyone in LSDS and the Department of Computing at Imperial College.
+It is a really good place to be.